 Plan to visit no more than 2-3 wineries a day.
 Each wine tasting will be about 1-1.5 hours in length.
 Many visitors get excited about visiting wineries and want to try as many wineries as possible when visiting Napa.
 This is a big mistake, because you end up being on a tight schedule and exhausted from drinking wine by the time dinner rolls around.
 Make sure you have a designated driver in your group who is taking care of driving you around safely.
 If you need to hire a driver I recommend Napa Valley Wine Excursions.

 To keep your visit to Napa more about relaxing and less about driving, try to keep your meals in a location near the wineries you are visiting.
 Reservations are highly recommended for most restaurants.
 If you want more details on Napa restaurants, see our other blog – Best Restaurants of Napa.

 Looking for recommendations on more wineries, restaurants (with all the deets), visiting on a budget, or how to navigate Napa Valley, California?
 Then check out our other blogs:

-When traveling to the Napa Valley, eating at the best Napa restaurants is a must!
-With so many tourists and locals, there are simply not enough peak season peak time reservations to go around.
+When traveling to Napa Valley, eating at the best Napa restaurants is a must!
+With so many tourists and locals, there are simply not enough peak-season peak time reservations to go around.
 I would recommend months (yes months) ahead…but where to go?
 We are constantly scouting good restaurants in Napa Valley for our clients at Danielle Gibson Events.
-Today we are sharing not only our favorite restaurants for dinner, but what to order, where to sit and if they offer private event spaces.
+Today we are sharing not only our favorite restaurants for dinner but what to order, where to sit, and if they offer private event spaces.
 Come on, what else can you ask for?
 (We are not paying the check! -lol)